paultopia/conlaw_casebook/spring-2022-iteration/22-shelley_v_kraemer.md

 petitioners Shelley and revesting title in the immediate grantor or in such other person as the court should direct.

-It is well, at the outset, to scrutinize the terms of the restrictive agreements involved in these cases.
-In the Missouri case, the covenant declares that no part of the affected property shall be 'occupied by any person not of the Caucasian race, it being intended hereby to restrict the use of said property * * * against the occupancy as owners or tenants of any portion of said property for resident or other purpose by people of the Negro or Mongolian Race.'
-Not only does the restricton seek to proscribe use and occupancy of the affected properties by members of the excluded class, but as construed by the Missouri courts, the agreement requires that title of any person who uses his property in violation of the restriction shall be divested.
-The restriction of the covenant in the Michigan case seeks to bar occupancy by persons of the excluded class.
-It provides that (316 Mich.
-614, 25 N.W.2d 642) 'This property shall not be used or occupied by any person or persons except those of the Caucasian race.'

-17

 It should be observed that these covenants do not seek to proscribe any particular use of the affected properties.
 Use of the properties for residential occupancy, as such, is not forbidden.
 The restrictions of these agreements, rather, are directed toward a designated class of persons and seek to determine who may and who may not own or make use of the properties for residential purposes.
-The excluded class is defined wholly in terms of race or color.; 'simply that and nothing more.'6
+The excluded class is defined wholly in terms of race or color.; 'simply that and nothing more.'

-18

 It cannot be doubted that among the civil rights intended to be protected from discriminatory state action by the Fourteenth Amendment are the rights to acquire, enjoy, own and dispose of property.
-Equality in the enjoyment of property rights was regarded by the framers of that Amendment as an essential pre-condition to the realization of other basic civil rights and liberties which the Amendment was intended to guarantee.7 Thus, s 1978 of the Revised Statutes, derived from § 1 of the Civil Rights Act of 1866 which was enacted by Congress while the Fourteenth Amendment was also under consideration,8
+Equality in the enjoyment of property rights was regarded by the framers of that Amendment as an essential pre-condition to the realization of other basic civil rights and liberties which the Amendment was intended to guarantee.
+Thus, s 1978 of the Revised Statutes, derived from § 1 of the Civil Rights Act of 1866 which was enacted by Congress while the Fourteenth Amendment was also under consideration, provides:
-provides:

-19

-'All citizens of the United States shall have the same right, in every State and Territory, as is enjoyed by white citizens thereof to inherit, purchase, lease, sell, hold, and convey real and personal property.'9
+> All citizens of the United States shall have the same right, in every State and Territory, as is enjoyed by white citizens thereof to inherit, purchase, lease, sell, hold, and convey real and personal property.

-20

-This Court has given specific recognition to the same principle.
-Buchanan v.
-Warley, 1917, 245 U.S. 60, 38 S.Ct.
-16, 62 L.Ed.
-149, L.R.A.1918C, 210,
-Ann.Cas.1918A, 1201.

-21

 It is likewise clear that restrictions on the right of occupancy of the sort sought to be created by the private agreements in these cases could not be squared with the requirements of the Fourteenth Amendment if imposed by state statute or local ordinance.
 We do not understand respondents to urge the contrary.
 In the case of Buchanan v.
-Warley, supa, a unanimous Court declared unconstitutional the provisions of a city ordinance which denied to colr ed persons the right to occupy houses in blocks in which the greater number of houses were occupied by white persons, and imposed similar restrictions on white persons with respect to blocks in which the greater number of houses
+Warley, a unanimous Court declared unconstitutional the provisions of a city ordinance which denied to colored persons the right to occupy houses in blocks in which the greater number of houses were occupied by white persons, and imposed similar restrictions on white persons with respect to blocks in which the greater number of houses